 Marcel Besau’s and Eva Marguerre’s perspective on the table series remains close to the original design, but the details make the difference.
 Their interventions are both subtle and technical.
 The central crossing point of the table legs beneath the glass panel is especially elegant.
 Based on the research of original versions of the table, the idea of an optional shelf, which adds extra functionality and cosiness to the table series, is also brought back to life.

-Side tables in different sizes, frames chrome-plated or black lacquered tubular steel with crystal or grey ESG-glass tabletops.
+Side tables in different sizes, frames chrome-plated or black lacquered tubular steel with ESG-glass tabletops in crystal glass or crystal glass, grey tinted glass.

 Ludwig Mies van der Rohe, born in 1886 in Aachen, joined Peter Behrens' architectural office at the age of 22; there he met Walter Gropius and Le Corbusier.
 Soon, Mies van der Rohe became a protagonist of the new glass and steel architecture of the time.
 His design for a glass and steel high-rise building at Bahnhof Friedrichstrasse in Berlin was decisive.
 He was responsible for the artistic direction of Deutscher Werkbund starting in 1925.
 In 1927, the Weissenhof Estate in Stuttgart was created under his direction.
 In 1930, Walter Gropius appointed Mies van der Rohe to the position of director of the Bauhaus; on August 10, 1933 he had to close it under pressure from the NSDAP.
 He afterwards emigrated to the United States.
 In 1938 he went to Chicago, where he took over the direction of the architecture department at the Armour Institute.
 He became one of the most influential architects in the world.
 His steel skeleton buildings with large-scale glass curtain walls such as the Seagram Building in New York (1958) or the National Gallery in Berlin (1968) are among the highlights of modern architecture.
 His furniture designs usually evolved in connection with his buildings.
 Ludwig Mies van der Rohe died in 1969 in Chicago.» More details